 You all forgot to mention when the Chouginga Gurren Lagann combines with the hotblood of the Dai-Gurren Brigade to form the mech the series was named after.
 The resulting combination erupts through the center of a galaxy it stands on top of, is constantly on fire, and has like 13 heads, including one IN THE MOUTH OF ANOTHER.

-Victory Gundam had not only the titular Gundam as a combination of three fighters, but some of the atmopheric mobile suits had an upper torso that could turn into a helicopter, and a seperate "leg unit" that followed the cockpit around which would be attached to make a full mobile suit.
+Victory Gundam had not only Victory Gundam as a combination of three fighters, but some of the atmopheric mobile suits had an upper torso that could turn into a helicopter, and a seperate "leg unit" that followed the cockpit around which would be attached to make a full mobile suit.

 In some sort of weird variation of this, the S-Gundam from Gundam Sentinel has the components and trappings of a Combining Mecha, including separate cockpits, but is usually piloted by one human pilot and a very advanced AI.